ReproNim/module-dataprocessing/_episodes/02-concepts.md

 obtained when a dataset containing the similar data or a similar workflow is used.
-These can be carried out using continuous integration services, such as [Travis](https://travis-ci.org/), [CircleCI](https://circleci.com/), [Jenkins](https://jenkins.io/), which allow executing an analysis and performing a test comparison automatically as versions of data or software change.
+These can be carried out using continuous integration services, such as [Travis](https://travis-ci.org/), [CircleCI](https://circleci.com/), [Jenkins](https://jenkins.io/), which allow for the execution of an analysis workflow and, automated comparison tests
+as versions of data or software change.

 > ## Continuous integration testing
 > In typical brain imaging analyses there is a complex interaction